-United for Libraries and Empire State Center for the Book will recognize Joseph Lloyd Manor as a Literary Landmark for Jupiter Hammon, the first published African American author.
+United for Libraries and Empire State Center for the Book designated Joseph Lloyd Manor as a national Literary Landmark in honor of Jupiter Hammon, one of the first published African American writers.

-The event will include a speech by Irene Moore, president of the Town of Huntington African American Historic Designation Council, readings by actor/writer Malik Work, refreshments, and tours of Joseph Lloyd Manor.
-Press and local dignitaries will also be in attendance.
-The winners of the Jupiter Hammon Portrait Essay/Poetry Contest will recite their winning essay/poem (sponsored by the Town of Huntington Historic African American Designation Council).
+The designation ceremony featured live speeches from the porch of Joseph Lloyd Manor by Irene Moore (Chair) and Melisa Emeghebo Rousseau (Member) from the Town of Huntington African American Historic Designation Council and US Congressman Thomas Suozzi.
+Virtual presentations included a poetry reading by actor/writer Malik Work and winners of the Jupiter Hammon Writing Contest recited their winning entries (sponsored by the Town of Huntington Historic African American Designation Council).